Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: : Threshold-Adaptive BFT

-In this setting, the decision for $v$ will be preserved as long as such value is the majority value among the ones informed by replicas, i.e., $C_v > C_{v'} + t$ in the figure.
-Considering $n = 2t +C_v +C_{v'}$ and $Q = C_v+2t$ (both directly from the figure), we can reach that $C_v > \frac{n}{3}$, leading to $Q = n$.
-Therefore, \emph{waiting for $n-t$ matching replies is insufficient to ensure a value is not rolled back during a leader change that switches the system to the conservative mode.} The only quorum big enough to ensure that is waiting for matching replies from \emph{all replicas}.
+In this setting, the decision of $o$ will be preserved as long as such value is the majority value among the ones informed by replicas, i.e., $C > C' + t$ in the figure.
+Considering $n = 2t +C +C'$ and $|Q| = C+2t$ (both directly from the highlighted variables in the figure), we can reach that $C > \frac{n}{3}$, leading to $|Q| = n$.
+Therefore, \emph{waiting for $n-t$ matching replies is insufficient to ensure a value will never be rolled back during a leader change that switches the system to the conservative mode.} The only quorum big enough to ensure this is waiting for matching replies from \emph{all replicas}.

-Fortunately, by integrating BFT forensics~\cite{bftforensics} in the leader change sub-protocol (view change in PBFT or synchronization phase in \bftsmart{}), we can make such a quorum smaller.
-More specifically, we observe that to produce equivocations that lead some correct replicas to decide $v$ and $v'$, and later force a committed value to be rolled back, the $t_\mathit{fast}+1$ equivocators must participate in the three quorums (for $v$, for $v'$, and leader change).
-Therefore, if the new leader executes the forensics protocol during the leader change, it is possible to identify up to $d \leq t_\mathit{fast}+1$ equivocators.
-Consequently, it is possible to discard the contributions of such malicious replicas and wait for messages from $d$ additional replicas.
-This situation is illustrated in Figure~\ref{fig:quorum-linearizability}.
+Fortunately, integrating a continuous lightweight BFT forensics procedure in the view change sub-protocol (view change in PBFT or synchronization phase in \bftsmart{}) enables the use of smaller quorums.
+More specifically, we observe that to produce equivocations that lead some correct replicas to decide $o$ and $o'$, and later force a committed value to be rolled back, the $t_\mathit{fast}+1$ equivocators must participate in the three quorums (for~$o$, $o'$, and leader change).
+Therefore, if the new leader executes the forensics protocol during the leader change, it detects $t_\mathit{fast}+1$ equivocators.
+Consequently, it can discard the contributions of these malicious replicas and wait for messages from $t_\mathit{fast}+1$ additional replicas.
+This situation is illustrated in Figure~\ref{fig:quorum-reasoning-audit}.